Correlations of the von Mangoldt and higher divisor functions I. Long shift ranges: Introduction

 for $\frac{1}{H} \ll \lambda \ll \log^{-B} X$ that improves (by a large power of $\log X$) upon the trivial bound of $O_k(\lambda^2 H^2 X \log^{O_k(1)} X)$ that one can obtain from the Cauchy-Schwarz inequality

+Fubini's theorem, and the standard $L^2$ mean value theorem for Dirichlet polynomials.
 The most difficult case occurs when $\lambda$ is large (e.g. $\lambda = \log^{-B} X$); indeed, the case $\lambda \leq X^{-\frac{1}{6}-\eps}$ of small $\lambda$ is analogous to the prime number theorem in most short intervals of the form $[X, X+X^{\frac{1}{6}+\eps}]$, and (following \cite{harman}) can be treated by such methods as the Huxley large values estimate and mean value theorems for Dirichlet polynomials.
 This is done in Appendix \ref{harman-sec}.
 (In the case $f = d_3 1_{(X,2X]}$, these bounds are essentially contained (in somewhat disguised form) in \cite[Theorem 1.1]{bbmz}.)

 For sake of argument let us focus now on the case $f = \Lambda 1_{(X,2X]}$.
 We proceed via the usual technique of decomposing $\Lambda$ using the Heath-Brown identity \cite{hb-ident} and further dyadic decompositions.
 Because $\sigma$ lies in the range \eqref{sigma-range}, this leaves us with ``Type II'' sums where $f$ is replaced by a Dirichlet convolution $\alpha \ast \beta$ with $\alpha$ supported on $[X^{\eps^2}, X^{-\eps^2} H]$, as well as ``Type $d_1$'', ``Type $d_2$'', ``Type $d_3$'', and ``Type $d_4$'' sums where (roughly speaking) $f$ is replaced by a Dirichlet convolution that resembles one of the first four divisor functions $d_1,d_2,d_3,d_4$ respectively.
 (See Proposition \ref{types} for a precise statement of the estimates needed.)